vector623/vector623.github.io/_posts/2018-06-25-devils-dictionary.markdown

 ---

 ## A ##
-Agile - A popular software development methodology that solves the problem of misaligned expectations between the developer and the customer by pretending they don't exist.
+Agile - A popular software development methodology that tries to solves the problem of misaligned expectations between the developer and the customer by pretending they don't exist.

 Amazon Web Services - A cloud computing service, which labels relatively simple products with complicated-sounding